 By Philip Hayden, 23rd August 2018

 On the 30th of July this year, the Criminal Justice (Corruption Offences) Act 2018 was implemented, drafted in response to both results of Tribunal of Inquiry into Certain Planning Matters and Payments, commonly known as the Mahon Tribunal and various recommendations by the Government.
-This legislation forms part of the White Collar Crime Package announced by the Government in November 2017.
+The Criminal Justice Act 2018 and anti-corruption legislation forms part of the White Collar Crime Package announced by the Government in November 2017.
 The Act, which covers a broad range of company types and individuals in several formats, consolidates existing Irish law surrounding bribery and corruption and places emphasis on white collar crime.
 The key areas the legislation targets are as per the below:

 - Active and passive forms of corruption or trading influence – gifts or rewards